3F/web.vsSBE/_doc/API.md

 ---
 # vsSolutionBuildEvent API

-vsSolutionBuildEvent also provides the API level.
-This can be used with [any external application](../Scheme/) for work with events/actions.
+vsSolutionBuildEvent provides API layer for [external tools and their various environments](../Scheme/) to access for events/actions and more.

-For example, this is already implemented in our products as part of vsSolutionBuildEvent project:
+For example, this is already used in the following products:

 * [CI.MSBuild](../CI/CI.MSBuild/) - for work through msbuild.exe (Microsoft Build Tools)
 * [Devenv Command-Line](../CI/Devenv Command-Line/) - for work through devenv of the Visual Studio